 Visiting Reading by train will normally mean you want to book a return train journey but a return ticket is not necessarily the cheapest way to choose.
 You could find that to pay for 2 single tickets or to book a flexible open return will work out at a more reasonable price.
 Split My Fare will sell you whichever is the best combination available which works out at the lowest price.

 Tip 7: Look at using slower trains

-Recently, the town gained more attention due to the local football team's stint in the Premier League, although it has now returned to the second tier.
-The club has a major benefactor in Sir John Madejski, who was behind the stadium that was built in the south end of the town.
-Aside from the stadium, there has been a considerable amount of investment in that area of the town, where you can now see business parks, commercial properties and new housing developments as well as shopping centres.
+Recently, it has gained more attention due to the local football team's stint in the Premier League, although it has now returned to the second tier.
+The club has a major benefactor in Sir John Madejski, who was behind the stadium that was built in the south end of Reading.
+Aside from the stadium, there has been a considerable amount of investment in that area, where you can now see business parks, commercial properties and new housing developments as well as shopping centres.